Browse by Medical Category

 Adventure Summer Camp

-Aspire’s Summer Adventure Camp is a 6-week program for individuals ages 5-15 with a variety of diagnoses including but not limited to Asperger’s Syndrome (AS), High Functioning Autism (HFA), Nonverbal Learning Disorder (NVLD), anxiety disorder, or similar social-cognitive profile who can benefit from Aspire’s curriculum.
-Our campers are placed into well-matched groups of 4-6 participants, supported by 2 staff.
+MGH Aspire’s Summer Adventure Camp is a 6-week program for individuals ages 5-15 with a variety of diagnoses including but not limited to Asperger’s Syndrome (AS), high cognitive autism spectrum disorder (ASD), nonverbal learning disorder (NVLD), anxiety disorder, or similar cognitive profiles who can benefit from Aspire’s curriculum.
+Our campers are placed into well-matched groups of 4-6 participants, which are each supported by 2 staff.
 In their groups, campers participate in a rich weekly schedule full of typical camp activities, such as boating, swimming, archery, art, as well as direct instruction and in-the-moment coaching to support skill building in the areas of Self-awareness, Stress management, and Social competency (Aspire’s ‘3S’ model).
 Our camp is held at Hale Reservation in Westwood, MA.
 This beautiful campus provides 1,137 acres of woodlands, including four ponds and over twenty miles of trails for your child to experience.
 This is a perfect backdrop to facilitate a summer full of adventures and friendships to last a lifetime.

 Adventure Camp, Ages 6-15